Requirements for Continued Registration

 Special non-degree graduate students are not subject to the B average rule.

-The Graduate Application for Degree form must be filed at the beginning of the semester (see the “Calendar” for dates and deadlines) in which the student expects to complete the degree requirements.
+The Graduate Application for Degree form must be filed at the beginning of the semester (see the “Calendar”for dates and deadlines) in which the student expects to complete the degree requirements.
 Students can also obtain a Hawaiian language version of their degree.
-Application forms may be obtained at the Graduate Division Records Office, and the fee paid at the Cashier’s Office.
+Application forms may be obtained at the Graduate Division Student Services Office, and the fee paid at the Cashier's Office or online through the student's MyUH account.

 A degree check will be made for all students who file a degree application form.